CIP-DRAFT: Continued funding for development services - Service Agreement No 5

 • Bringing CoW Protocol’s unique smart orders to EOA accounts

-• Building a prototype of Cross Chain Solution, based on CoW’s intent, leveraging efficiency gains via CoW’s unique batch mechanism across chains
+• Building a prototype of Cross Chain Solution, based on CoW’s intent, leveraging efficiency gains via CoW’s unique batch mechanism across chains.

 The Team